Computation Alignment: Capacity Approximation without Noise Accumulation: Channel Quantization

 \begin{lemma} For each $m,k$, and $t$, the quantized channel gain $\hat{h}_{m,k}[t]$ and its rotation $\exp\big(\sqrt{-1}\tfrac{2\pi}{L}\big)\hat{h}_{m,k}[t]$ have the same distribution.
 The $K^2$ quantized processes

 are independent as a function of $m,k$.
 The quantized matrix process

 is stationary and ergodic. \end{lemma}

-We consider a block of length $T$ of channel gains with $T$ a multiple of $L$, and we divide this block into $L$ subblocks each of length $T/L$.
+The basic idea behind our scheme is to match $L$ carefully chosen time slots to create effective integer-valued channels.
+The most intuitive version of this strategy is to match channels in a ``greedy'' fashion.
+However, it is simpler to analyze this strategy if we split the block of $T$ time slots into $L$ consecutive subblocks and assume that the $\ell$th time slot within a matched set always comes from the $\ell$th subblock.
+This in turn allows us to draw upon the the ergodic theorem to guarantee that each subblock contains roughly the same number of each possible channel realization, meaning that almost all channel realizations can be successfully matched.
+Specifically, consider a block of length $T$ of channel gains with $T$ a multiple of $L$, and divide this block into $L$ subblocks each of length $T/L$.
 Count the number of occurrences of a particular channel realization $\hat{\bm{\msf{H}}}\in\hat{\mc{H}}^{K\times K}$ in one of the $L$ subblocks.
 By the ergodicity of the quantized matrix process, we expect this number to be close to $T/L$ times the probability of this realization.
 The next lemma formalizes this statement.

 \begin{lemma} For any $L,\nu\in \N$ and $\eta, \varepsilon > 0$, there exists $T=T(L,\nu)\in\N$ divisible by $L$ such that, with probability at least $1-\varepsilon$, we have, for all $\ell \in\{1, \ldots, L\}$, and all $\hat{\bm{\msf{H}}}\in\hat{\mc{H}}^{K\times K}$,